canonical/snapweb/pkg/meta/readme.md

-# Snappyd
+# Ubuntu Core Snappy Device Manager

-This service allows you to manage your core device from a web interface.
+This service allows you to manage your Ubuntu Core device from a web interface or REST API.

 Features include: